Naturalists all parrot the same arguments. They're all pretty popular.

 This is called a reverse conditional implication.
 What that means is you take a true conditional implication and think the reverse of it is correct.

-Here is a correct conditional implication;
+Here is the correct one;

 "if there is life then it follows there is a habitable place for it." (always true, because if there wasn't a habitable place then life would not be there)